amolmane94/amolmane94/README.md

 - 👋 Hi, I’m @amolmane94
-- 👀 I’m interested in developer
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning AWS
+- 🌱 Experience in AWS Cloud.
-- 💞️ I’m looking to collaborate on GITHUB
 - 📫 How to reach me ...

 <!---